If you love making soaps, a DIY massage soap bar recipe could be your next project.

 I made this massage soap bar using leftovers from other soaps.

-The ribbon or cords are useful to hang them from your bathroom wall.
+The ribbon or cords are useful to hang from your bathroom wall.

-✅ Other homemade ideas for you or to use as gifts:
+✅ Other homemade ideas for yourself or to use as gifts:

 How To Use Them

-Once in the shower and with the skin moist, start massaging the body in circular motions, insisting in knotty and stubborn areas.
+Once in the shower and with the skin moist, start massaging the body in circular motions, insisting on knotty and stubborn areas.